The cash kiosk and our Customer Access Point are temporarily closed.

-If we've sent you a sundry invoice (our invoices have an 11 digit number starting '91') there are different ways you can pay:
+If we've sent you a sundry invoice (our invoices have an 11-digit number starting '9') there are different ways you can pay:

-This online payment service website is secure and lets you pay your Council bills using any debit card or major credit cards.
-Please allow up to four days for us to receive your payment.
+This secure online payment service website lets you pay your Council bills using any debit card or some credit cards.
+The service is free of charge.
+Please allow up to four days for us to get the payment.

 Most debit and credit cards can be used, 24 hours a day, 365 days a year, just telephone